-From Dan on October 17th, 2008 in Building Materials
+From Engineering on October 17, 2008 in Building Materials

 - Hold it down, hold it up.
 It is tape after all.
 So why not use it to hold up plastic sheeting across doorways to prevent the spread of dust or hold down the drop cloth while painting.

 - Creative painting.
 Maybe you want a checkerboard pattern in the kids room.
 Guess whos there to help you section it off and make painting a breeze.
 Thats right…masking tape.

 - Cut once, cut straight.
 Im borrowing this idea from art class, where tape is often used for cutting poster board and the like.
 Masking tape makes an easy, removable guide for the many cuts involved in remodeling, especially on the decorating end of the deal.

 - Keep it together.
 Need to hold anything together?
 Perhaps a bundle of screws that need saving.
 Grab the masking tape.

 - On the level.
 To avoid marking up finished walls, many cabinet installers will use masking tape to mark a level line to ensure getting it right the first time.
 A worthwhile idea.

 - Permits please.
 What are you gonna use to tape your building permit to the front door?
 Masking tape.
 Do those blueprints keep falling about?
 Tape them down.

 - Measure once.
 A common frustration in remodeling is forgetting your number by the time you reach the sawhorses.
 A couple small strips of masking tape on the face of your tape measure and you have yourself a nice, easy-to-carry writing surface.

 - Cut once, cut cleanly.
 Say youre cutting a hole for a light fixture in your wall paneling, you can put masking tape on the saber saws guide to prevent scratches or slippage while you cut.